VPC Peering Connection Configuration

 Then click the Save button.

 This will initiate a Peering Connection request with your AWS account.
-Next, we'll accept the connection request to complete the Peering Connection setup.
+Next, accept the connection request to complete the Peering Connection setup.

-Accept the Peering Connection Request
+Accepting the Peering Connection Request

-1. Login to the AWS Management Console.
+1. Log in to the AWS Management Console.
 From the Services menu, open the VPC dashboard.

 https://console.aws.amazon.com

 3. Select the Peering Connection request in the list.
-Its Status should appear as pending-acceptance.
+Its Status should appear as Pending acceptance.

-4. Click the Actions menu, then select Accept Request.
+4. Click the Actions menu, then select Accept request.

 https://console.aws.amazon.com

-1. Click the Modify my route tables now link.
+5. Click the Modify my route tables now link.

 https://console.aws.amazon.com